Search

 “One of my biggest memories is sitting there in the bed with the board trying to spell something, and just very quickly hitting [the letters] so fast that my family couldn’t follow it.
 Thankfully I worked with a speech therapist, and the speech came back the quickest.
 But I do know what it’s like to not be able to communicate and to not have people understand you, and a lot of people struggle with that.”

-Emily has since more made up for lost time and then some, sharing her stories and speaking out about her experiences.
+Emily has since made up for lost time, sharing her stories and speaking out about her experiences.
 In fact, shortly after recovering from her injury, she embraced a passion that provided her a more enjoyable interaction with letters.

 “I did a lot of writing as a child.
 I think that was just naturally something I enjoyed.
 As I progressed into adulthood that was something I really turned to to help me with my mental health and with figuring out my identity.”